akaigoro/df4j/README.md

 Class AsyncArrayBlockingQueue implements from scratch java.util.concurrent.BlockingQueue, ReverseFlow.Publisher, and Flow.Publisher.
 Such communicators can help when transforming muktithreading program to asynchronous.

+3. Callback is no more than AsyncProc with single scalar input parameter.

-3. Actors (e.g. [Akka](https://akka.io/)) are no more than repeatable basic block: after the next round of execution, they sends awaking signal to the own control port.
+4. Actor (e.g. [Akka](https://akka.io/)) is no more than repeatable basic block with one input message flow parameter.
+After the next round of execution, it sends awaking signal to the own control port.

-4. Reactive streams are just implementation of a specific protocol, and that protocol is no more but a combination of two more simple protocols.
+5. Reactive streams are just implementation of a specific protocol, and that protocol is no more but a combination of two more simple protocols.
 Reactive streams in asynchronous programming plays the same role as blocking queues in multithreading programming: probably most useful, but by far not the only way to connect independent parties.